RNubla/nextjs-python-crud/README.md

 # NextJS with FastAPI

 ## Currently the frontend does not communicate with the backend.
-To start the backend you must have the following installed to your python environment.
+To start the backend you must have the following installed to your python environment

 - fastapi
 - uvicorn[standard]